 Start little by little and advance outwards

 Children tend to have a limited sense of grasping things.
 They can, therefore, withstand harsh knowledge in bits.
 When teaching them about survival elements, it is, therefore, best to start with the immediate environment that they can relate to show them the basics of survival then advance later.
 In this regard, a well equipped and designed backyard living space is a safe way to introduce them to the wild.
 The backyard environment that they are used to would, in that case, help them grasp the ideas of survival faster and safer as compared to taking them to the wild from the onset.
 Also, the backyard environment that they’re so much used to ensures that they learn survival techniques with simple things that they can relate to.
+So, say you want to teach your kids to shoot.
+That’s great!
+Learning how to handle a gun and other dangerous weapons can save their lives when navigating the wilderness.
+But what about when they are out and about?
+You might eventually, when they are older, introduce the idea of a concealed firearm permit.
+Though, be warned that using force during an encounter can be ground for some legal trouble, so even if they do get the concealed firearm permit, teach them about what to do after they take advantage of it.
+Particularly these critical tips: always call the police right away after any altercation, call a lawyer, and if you have it, your concealed firearm permit insurance.

 Start with the basics